OGRA Advises Careful Use Of Gas Appliances To Avoid Tragedies - UrduPoint

 OGRA Advises Careful Use Of Gas Appliances To Avoid Tragedies

-A spokesman for the Oil and Gas Regulatory Authority (OGRA) on Wednesday advised consumers to ensure careful use of gas appliances including heaters and stoves to avoid any untoward incidents

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2022 ) :A spokesman for the Oil and Gas Regulatory Authority (OGRA) on Wednesday advised consumers to ensure careful use of gas appliances including heaters and stoves to avoid any untoward incidents.
+ISLAMABAD, Jan 2 (UrduPoint / Pakistan Point News - 2nd Jan, 2023 ) :A spokesman for the Oil and Gas Regulatory Authority (OGRA) has advised consumers to ensure careful use of gas appliances including heaters and stoves to avoid any untoward incidents.

 He said carbon monoxide was colourless and odourless, adding "high levels of carbon monoxide in the air are very dangerous and may cause people to pass out or even die."
 In the winter season, he said people should consider 'safe alternative' ways of keeping themselves warm and remain extra careful, especially while using indoor gas appliances.